Red River of the South: American exploration and settlement, 1806 onwards

-The Red River Campaign (March–May 1864) was fought along the Red River Valley in Louisiana during the American Civil War.
+The Red River Campaign (March–May 1864) was fought along the Red River Valley in Louisiana during the Civil War.
 It was part of a failed attempt by the Union to occupy eastern Texas.
 Confederate commander Richard Taylor succeeded in repelling an army under Nathaniel Banks that was three times bigger than his own.

-In Louisiana, the area of present-day Natchitoches Parish was settled by French Creole and mixed-race Louisiana Creole people, starting before 1800.
+The area of present-day Natchitoches Parish, Louisiana, was settled by French Creole and mixed-race Louisiana Creole people, starting before 1800.
 The Cane River National Heritage Area, with plantations and churches founded by Louisiana Creoles, marks this area of influence.
 Some of the sites are designated as destinations on the Louisiana African American Heritage Trail, established from 2008 onwards.

-The area along the lower Red River of Grant Parish, Louisiana and neighboring parishes has a mixture of hill-country farms and cotton plantations.
+The area along the lower Red River of Grant Parish, Louisiana, and neighboring parishes has a mixture of hill-country farms and cotton plantations.